Application & Review

 The minimum criteria that must be met include (both A and B):

 - Publications: All NASSS Research Fellows must have at least 20 research outputs, including no less than 10 published (or in-press) refereed journal articles.
-Additional research outputs might include (but are not limited to): books and book chapters published by scholarly presses, federal or foundation grants which the applicant served as (co-)principle investigator; public sociology activities (such as editorials or articles in (inter)nationally-circulated magazines or (inter)national digital media), community-based research and activism, and service-oriented research activities.
+Additional research outputs might include (but are not limited to): books and book chapters published by scholarly presses, federal or foundation grants which the applicant served as (co-)principal investigator; public sociology activities (such as editorials or articles in (inter)nationally-circulated magazines or (inter)national digital media), community-based research and activism, and service-oriented research activities.
 Five of the total refereed journal articles must be within the last six years (see special consideration in II.B.2.).
-Three of the total refereed journal articles must be published in, or accepted for publication in, the Sociology of Sport Journal.
-Each NASSS Research Fellow must be first or solo author on at least five of the refereed journal articles, including at least one refereed publication in the Sociology of Sport Journal.
+Three of the total refereed journal articles should be published in, or accepted for publication in, the Sociology of Sport Journal.
+Each NASSS Research Fellow should be first or solo author on at least five of the refereed journal articles, including at least one refereed publication in the Sociology of Sport Journal

 - Presentations: All NASSS Fellows must have 20 refereed conference presentations.
 Four of the total presentations must be within the last six years; six of the total presentations must be presentations delivered at the annual proceedings of the North American Society for the Sociology of Sport.